ShuraDarz/Thousand-docker/README.md

 ## Features

-- Dockerized Thousandeye application for easy deployment and management
 - Integration with ThousandEyes API for retrieving test information and metrics
 - Support for both regular and trial user credentials